 Firstly, the granular activated carbon removes the chemicals from the water.
 The bigger the surface area of the carbon bed, the more effectively the chemicals are removed.
 Many people use little jug filters.
-These are certainly better than nothing, but have an extremely small carbon bed so can't possibly remove as much chemical contamination as the big carbon bed in the plumbed in bigger filters.
+These are certainly better than nothing, but have an extremely small carbon bed so can't possibly remove as much chemical contamination as the carbon bed within bigger, plumbed-in filters.

 In a natural environment, animals drink from springs, streams, rivers, lakes, ponds, puddles ... all living, moving water.
 The puddles might look dirty, but it's clean dirt which the body can deal with, not chemicals, which it can't.